 6.26.1 Applicability to language

-Ada allows the usual sources of dead code (described in subclause 6.26 of ISO/IEC TR 24772-1:2019 and [22]) that are common to most conventional programming languages.
+Ada allows the usual sources of dead code as described in subclause 6.26 of ISO/IEC 24772-1 and [22]) that are common to most conventional programming languages.

 6.26.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.26.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.26.5 of ISO/IEC 24772-1:2019.

 Use implementation-specific mechanisms, if provided, to support the elimination of dead code.
 In some cases, use pragmas such as Restrictions, Suppress, or Discard_Names to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example: